HZG4/Dapper-Dasher/README.md

 ## Installation
 To install Dapper Dasher, simply follow these steps:

-1- Download the source code from the repository
+1- Download the source code from the repository.
-2- Compile the code using your C+ compiler
+2- Compile the code using your C+ compiler.
 3- Run the game!

 ## Conclusion